 For access to all of our training, gear, and race coverage, plus exclusive training plans, FinisherPix photos, event discounts, and GPS apps, sign up for Outside+.

 Learning how to swim for triathlon can be a daunting task, it is by far the most technical and challenging to learn later in life.
 But fear not, we’re here to help guide you through the water.
 As part of our series for beginner triathletes, Triathlete‘s Guide to Your First Triathlon, we’ve rounded up our top tips for learning how to swim for triathlon.

-How to Learn to Swim as an Adult
+How to learn to swim as an adult

 Learning how to swim as an adult isn’t just physically challenging, but can be laden with some very real fears too, and it’s often those fears that are the biggest barriers.
 Morgon Latimore is a U.S. Masters Swimming “adult learn to swim” instructor and Ironman University triathlon coach.